 Equally though, some people aren’t keen on Bourbon Street as it does have a slight spring break vibe to it so they head to other areas for the nightlife.
 Either way, go there, check it out and see for yourself what you think of the place.

 If Bourbon Street is too much for you, or like me you just want to check out another area, head to Frenchman Street in Marigny.
-It is one of America’s hippest neighbourhoods with a bohemian vibe, just next to the French Quarter.
-Frenchman Street has plenty of music clubs where you can listen to great music, from street bands to jazz halls.
+Frenchman Street is one of the bucket list places to visit in New Orleans, and it is one of America’s hippest neighbourhoods with a bohemian vibe.
+It is located just next to the French Quarter and there are plenty of music clubs where you can listen to great music, from street bands to jazz halls.
 There are also plenty of restaurants to choose from.
 Frenchman Street is the preferred street for drinking and live music for locals.
 After staying on Bourbon street for a couple of hours, I came here to check it out and see a different side to New Orleans.
 I ended up partying until the wee hours with some really nice people I met there!

 Garden District neighbourhood